mrismanaziz/Reforestation/README.md

-## Why are pirates called pirates?
-Because they arrr!
+## Why did the coffee file a police report?
+It got mugged.